 Finding the perfect pair of women’s travel pants is no easy feat.
-But finding a pair of travel pants that are both functional AND cute?
-How about functional, cute, AND sized to fit on my tall, curvy Amazonian body?
+But finding a pair of travel pants that are both technical AND cute?
+How about technical, cute, AND sized to fit on my tall, curvy Amazonian body?
 HA!
 Forget about it.
 How dare I have such unreasonable expectations?!

 But guess what?
-After trying on, returning, trying on again, and field-testing like crazy, I’ve found 5 absolutely amazing pairs of travel pants for women.
-They’ve changed my packing game, and I’m about to change yours.
+After trying on, returning, trying on again, and field-testing like crazy, I’ve found 6 absolutely amazing pairs of travel pants for women.
+They’ve changed my packing game, and I’m about to change yours!

 Oh, and if you have a dude to dress, Jeremy wrote up a guide to the best travel pants for men.